 Teaching in English for International Teaching Assistants (ITAs)

-The Graduate School works with the Global Gateway Program to evaluate and offer instruction to International Teaching Assistants and Teachers of Record at Baylor University.
-International students are evaluated based on their TOEFL scores, and those lacking sufficient language skills will be required to participate in the GBL Teaching in English Class for International Teaching Assistants before entering the classroom.
+The Graduate School works with the Global Gateway Program (GGP) to evaluate and offer instruction to International Teaching Assistants and Teachers of Record at Baylor University.
+International students are evaluated based on their TOEFL and IELTS Speaking sub-scores, and those lacking sufficient language skills will be required to participate in the GBL 5201 Teaching in English for International Teaching Assistants course before entering the classroom.

 Our objective is to establish guidelines, testing standards, and course curriculum to adequately prepare international graduate students for the classroom.